sirarsalih/spacex-dashboard/README.md

 - XUnit
 - FakeItEasy

-## Future improvements
+## Future Improvements

 - Add JSON mapping assertion unit tests
-- Refactor the front-end; split it into more components
 - Add unit tests for the front-end
+- Split the front-end into more components
-- Add filtering feature to the rocket launches table
+- Add filtering to the rocket launches table
-- Improve the search; add cross searching (not just launch search)
+- Add cross searching
 - Setup CI/CD pipelines
-- Configure the project and deploy it to Azure as an app service
+- Deploy the site to Azure as an app service